wilhelmer/markdown-image-titles/README.md

 However, entering both the alt text and the title can be cumbersome.

-With this extension, if no title is given, the alt text will automatically used as the title:
+With this extension, if no title is given, the alt text will automatically used as the title.

+## Example

 ```
 ![Image description](assets/images/my-image.png)